2. Learn How to Use the Workflow Editor

 Edit a step (step settings)

-This panel includes three tabs:
+This panel has three tabs:

 • Inputs: The fields and values the step uses